- What is a DDoS?

 - Error: importing pygeoip lib

-It happens when you cannot view global map correctly.
-You will see this message on the shell:
+It happens when you can't view global map correctly.
+You will see this message:

 Error importing: pygeoip lib.